Dealing With Uncertainty

 Will meets get canceled?

-Will gyms stay in business?
+Are gyms going to stay in business?

 Will we end up back on zoom?